skkaz7/skkaz7/README.md

 <!--
 **skkaz7/skkaz7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- :briefcase: I’m looking for my first job as a Python Developer!

 Here are some ideas to get you started: